ashishnegi/be_autonomous/Architecture.md

 # Todo :
 ~Done: 1) dropdown : bug click outside should go away.~ ~Done: 2) create activity some prompt. ~ elevation on hover.
-3) help text and over divs
-~Done: 4) clicakable box card.
+~Done: 3) help text and over divs. ~ not doing over divs ~Done: 4) clicakable box card.
 ~Done: 5) mins Per day in card box.
 6) User using it to track : future or current.